NEWAGE-Labs/nal.docs/docs/SOPs/Software and Computers/GitHub.md

 ##### User

 > A GitHub User is an entity controlled by 1 personnel, and is used to manage, create, and contribute to repositories on GitHub.com.
+User actions can be considered representative for a single personnel, and can therefor be used as a signature for technical records.

 ##### Organization

 > A GitHub Organization is an entity controlled by 1 or more personnel, and is used to organize projects that are contributed to by multiple users.
-The Organization for NAL is [NEWAGE-Labs](https://github.com/NEWAGE-Labs).
+The Organization for NAL is [NEWAGE-Labs](https://github.com/NEWAGE-Labs, and is a major component of the [NAL Document Control system](../../index.md/#83-control-of-management-system-documents-option-a).

 ##### Web Application